joshostblom/Java-Genetic-Sequence-Multi-Tool/README.md

 (6) Print amino acid count - this will provide a list of all amino acids and the integer of each one found in the sequence.
 (7) Back - this will return to the main menu.

-If you'd rather look at screenshots of the program, refer to the "sample-images" folder for smaple input/output of driver.
+If you'd rather look at screenshots of the program, refer to the "sample-images" folder for smaple input/output of the driver.